vishalshar/SpeakerDiarization_RNN_CNN_LSTM/README.md

 Code for RNN is in Alg4_RNN_1channel_2classes.py
 ## Convolution Neural Network (CNN)
 Code for CNN is in CNN_1channel_2classes.py
-## Documentation is in folder/documentation
+## Documentation is in folder /documentation